 Cold Spicy Cucumber Bites

-- Mix cucumber slices with salt and let sit for 20-30 minutes.
+- Mix the cucumber with salt and let sit for 20-30 minutes.

-- Mix cucumbers with dressing and refrigerate for at least 4 hours for optimal flavor.
+- Combine the cucumbers dressing in a bowl or resealable container and refrigerate for at least 4 hours (overnight for better flavor).
 Stir occasionally.
-(The longer you leave them to marinate, the better the flavor.)

 - Serve chilled.